S71CK/Skippy/README.md

 # Skippy

+Version: 0.9

 A script made for validating multiple cryptographic vulnerabilities.

-Version: 0.9

-Current SSL/TLS tests:
 Currently Validates: Heartbleed, Logjam, CRIME,POODLE, DROWN, Weak Cipher Suites enabled, NULL ciphers, MD5 signed certificates, secure renegotiation checks, and self-signed certificate checks.

 This script runs sslcan once, stores the results to a log file and analyzes that file for all the different tests.
 Afterwards, it removes the log file.
 Feel free to modify / comment out the "rm $LOGFILE" if you need  to observe the log file.
 An error file is also created and stored in the home directory if anything goes wrong.